Artist Registry

 Teaching Experience

-2018 Chinese painting Workshop at Beaverbrook Art Gallery
+2018: Chinese Painting Workshop, Beaverbrook Art Gallery

-1995–2000 Worked as a Fine Art teacher at Shenzhen Hai-Bin Middle School in China
+1995–2000: Fine Art Teacher, Shenzhen Hai-Bin Middle School, China

-1992–1995 Worked as a Fine Art teacher at Shenzhen Bao-Cheng Primary School in China
+1992–1995: Fine Art Teacher, Shenzhen Bao-Cheng Primary School, China

 Frequently Ask Questions